Marie Meurdrac: La Chymie Charitable et Facile, en Faveur des Dames

 In either 1656 or 1666 Meurdrac published her famous treatise La Chymie Charitable et Facile, en Faveur des Dames (roughly "Useful and Easy Chemistry, for the Benefit of Ladies").
 Meurdrac's treatise was one of the first works on chemistry to be written by a woman.
-This work went through several editions in French (1666, 1674, 1680, 1687, and 1711) and was translated into German (four editions from 1673-1712) and Italian.

 The work, which was approved by the regent masters of the Faculty of Medicine of Paris, focused on providing affordable treatments for the poor.

 The work was divided into six parts, part 1 focusing on principles and operations, vessels, lutes, furnaces, characteristics, and weights.
 Part 2 was concerned with medical herbs and medicines made from such plants.
 Part 3 dealt with animals and part 4 with metals.
 Part 5 focused on making compound medicines and part 6 was directed to a female audience and covered methods of preserving and increasing beauty.

 Meurdrac wrote in her introduction about her methods that "I have been very careful not to go beyond my knowledge, and I can assure that everything I teach is true, and that all my remedies have been tested; for which I praise and glorify God" (translation Bishop and DeLoach, 1970).

 On the second page of Meurdrac's treatise are the french words "les esprits n'ont point de sexe," translated to "minds have no sex."
 In this time, it was not ideal for women to be scientists.
 Meurdrac was aware of this, making her want to prove that she could publish a textbook for women and educate them as well.

-Since the 1970s, scholars have been discussing the nature of La Chymie Charitable et Facile, en Faveur des Dames, with some arguing that it is a work on alchemy rather than chemistry.
-Recently, Londa Shiebinger placed Meurdrac's La Chymie in the tradition of medical cookery books.
-La Chymie has many similarities to the libri de segreti, medical and cosmetic books made popular in Renaissance Italy which were occasionally authored by women.
+Reception and legacy

+La Chymie charitable et facile, en faveur des dames continued to appear in new editions and translations long after Meurdrac wrote it in the 17th century.
+Modern scholars give different publication histories for the book.
+Science-education researcher Núria Solsona-Pairó identifies at least eight French editions, dated from 1656 to 1787, and at least four German editions, dated from 1673 to 1712.
+An Italian translation, La chimica caritatevole, e facile, in favor delle dame, was published in Venice in 1682.

+More than three centuries later, scholars continue to classify Meurdrac's work in different ways.
+In 2001, historian of chemistry Lucia Tosi described Meurdrac as a Paracelsian chemist.
+In 2009, scholar Sandy Feinstein examined La Chymie in relation to the libri de segreti, books of practical medical, household and cosmetic recipes.
+In 2015, Solsona-Pairó examined Meurdrac's work in the history of alchemy.
+In 2019, scholar Sarah Gordon examined the connections between chemistry, medicine and cosmetics in Meurdrac's work.

+Historians have also discussed Meurdrac's place among early women who wrote about chemistry.
+Tosi described her as the first woman to publish a book on early chemistry.
+Gordon described La Chymie as one of the earliest chemistry textbooks and the first such textbook written by a woman.